 The processes in a Supply Chain are usually divided into a series of cycles, each performed in the interface between two interrelated successive stages of a Supply Chain.
-On the other hand, Sub-processes in each Supply Chain Process Cycle i.e., each cycle consists of six sub-processes, supplier stage markets product, buyer stage places order, supplier stage receives order, supplier stage supplies order, buyer stage receives supply, buyer returns reverse flows to supplier or third party.
+Sub-processes in each Supply Chain Process Cycle I.e., each cycle comprises six sub-processes, supplier stage markets a product, buyer stage places order, supplier stage receives order, supplier stage supplies order, buyer stage receives supply, buyer returns reverse flows to a supplier or the third party.

 Different stages and parties:

 Cycle View of Supply Chain is useful to make operational decisions as role of each member of Supply Chain is defined.
-Usually Member of Supply Chain Processes are as follows: Customer, Retailer, Distributor, Manufacturer & Supplier.
-In supply chain management (SCM), the management of the flow of goods and services, involves the movement and storage of raw materials, of work-in-process inventory, and of finished goods from point of inception to point of consumption.
+Usually Member of Supply Chain Processes are: Customer, Retailer, Distributor, Manufacturer & Supplier.
+In supply chain management (SCM), the management of the flow of goods and services, involves the movement and storage of raw materials, of work-in-process inventory, and of finished goods from the point of inception to the point of consumption.

 Customer arrives at location of choice to make a buying decision.
 The Supply Chain’s goal is to convert customer arrival into customer order.
 Clients who habitually return to a seller develop customs that allow for regular, sustained commerce that allows the seller to develop statistical models to optimize production processes and supply chains that changes the location or formalizes the changes of ownership or entitlement transactions.

 Retailer is informed what products they are buying.
 The goal is to ensure order entry quickly and well communicated among all other processes.
-In supply chain management (SCM), the management of the flow of goods and services , involves the social movement and storage of raw materials, of work-in-process inventory, and of finished goods from point of inception to point of consumption .
+In supply chain management (SCM), the management of the flow of goods and services involves the social movement and storage of raw materials, of work-in-process inventory, and of finished goods from the point of inception to the point of consumption.

 There are some distribution channels which enhance the Supply Chain network as a whole to reach the product to the customer.
 In a supply chain, distribution is fundamentally concerned with ensuring that products reach target customers in the most direct and cost efficient manner.
 In the case of services, distribution is principally concerned with access.
 Although distribution, as a concept, is relatively simple, in practice distribution management may involve a diverse range of activities and disciplines including: detailed logistics, transportation, warehousing, storage, inventory management.

-Manufacturing facilities make the product according to order placed by customer.
+Manufacturing facilities make the product according to an order placed by customer.
 In order to do this they need to do necessary interaction with other members of the Supply Chain Cycle.
 It is mention-able that manufacturing processes are the steps through which raw materials are transformed into a final product.
 The manufacturing process begins with the creation of the materials from which the design is made.
-These materials are then modified through manufacturing processes to become the required part.
+They then modify these materials through manufacturing processes to become the required part.